PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ### How do I cancel my paid plan?

 You can cancel your plan in your [Billing and Usage Settings](https://pipedream.com/settings/billing).
 You will have access to your paid plan through the end of your current billing period.
 Pipedream does not prorate plans cancelled within a billing period.

+If you'd like to process your cancellation immediately, and downgrade to the free tier, please [reach out](/support).